-This information was last updated on Monday, April 13, at 9:00 a.m.
+This information was last updated February, 2021.

-Many homeowners may have trouble paying their mortgages because of job loss, reduced income, or illness related to COVID-19.
+Many homeowners have had trouble paying their mortgages because of job loss, reduced income, or illness related to COVID-19.
 Here are some answers to commonly asked questions about how COVID-19 affects homeowners with mortgages.
 Topics covered include:

 - what to do if you can’t make your mortgage payment